- About DCC

 The small size and seminar format of the class allow students to explore a range of topics related to tutoring:

 Qualified students who are interested in a challenging, exciting learning experience may talk with one of their instructors about registering for the ENG 218 class.
-Permission of the instructor, Tom Denton, is necessary, and students must complete the composition sequence of ENG 101 and ENG 102 with a grade average of "B" or better.
+Permission of the instructor and Writing Center director, Brenda Squires, is necessary, and students must complete the composition sequence of ENG 101 and ENG 102 with a grade average of "B" or better.
 The lab requirement of the four-credit course requires two hours per week tutoring in the Writing Center.